JekaGrib/lola/README.md

 3. Api - response and request parsing.
 5. Conf - configuratuion parsing and db connection.
 5. Logger - logging.
-5. Oops - work with exceptions.
+5. Error - work with exceptions.
 5. TryRead - some more parsing functions.
 5. Types - some more project types.